opticfluorine/sovereign/docs/manual/creators/config/index.md

 - **PoolSizeMin**: The minimum size of the connection pool.
 - **PoolSizeMax**: The maximum size of the connection pool.
 - **SyncIntervalSeconds**: The interval in seconds for database synchronization.
+- **CreateIfMissing**: Create the database if it does not already exist.
+SQLite only.

 ### NewPlayersOptions
 - **AdminByDefault**: A boolean indicating whether new players are granted admin privileges by default.
 It is strongly recommended to disable this option after the first admin player has been created.